John Gerard (Jesuit): Escape from the Tower

 Gerard's most famous exploit is believed to have been masterminded by Nicholas Owen.
 With help from other members of the Catholic underground, Gerard, along with John Arden, escaped on a rope strung across the Tower moat during the night of 4 October 1597.
 Despite the fact that his hands were still mangled from the tortures he had undergone, he succeeded in climbing down.
 He even arranged for the escape of his gaoler (jailer), with whom he had become friendly, and who he knew would be held responsible for the jailbreak.
-It is speculated that he befriended the jailer so that if circumstance favored an escape, it could be turned to his advantage.
+It is speculated that he befriended the jailer so that if circumstance favoured an escape, it could be turned to his advantage.
 Immediately following his escape, he joined Henry Garnet and Robert Catesby in Uxbridge.
 Later, Gerard moved to the house of Dowager Elizabeth Vaux at Harrowden, near Wellingborough, Northamptonshire.
 From this base of operations, he continued his priestly ministry, and reconciled many to the Catholic Church, including Sir Everard Digby (one of the future conspirators in the Gunpowder Plot).

 Later life

 For the next eight years he continued his ministry among the English people before he was recalled to the continent to train Jesuits for the English Mission.
-He was implicated by Robert Catesby's servant Thomas Bates in the Gunpowder Plot although he denied any involvement.
-He stayed at Harrowden again, hiding in a priest hole.
-During a nine-day search of the house he wrote an open letter protesting his innocence, and contrived to have copies scattered about the streets of London, denying the charges allegedly made by Bates.
+He was accused by Robert Catesby's servant Thomas Bates of complicity in the Gunpowder Plot.
+While on the run, Gerard stayed at Harrowden again.
+While hiding in a priest hole during a nine-day search of the house, he wrote a refutation of Bates' charges, and arranged to have it printed and scattered about the streets in London.
 He eventually escaped from there to London.
 He left the country with financial aid from Elizabeth Vaux, slipping away disguised as a footman in the retinue of the Spanish Ambassador, on the very day of Henry Garnet's execution.
-Gerard went on to continue the work of the Jesuits in Europe, where he wrote his autobiography on the orders of his superiors.
-He died in 1637, aged 73, at the English College seminary, Rome.
+Gerard continued the work of the Jesuits in Europe, where he wrote his autobiography on the orders of his superiors.
+He died in 1637, aged 73, at the English College, Rome, a seminary.